 The use of dynamic audio-visual aids in the classroom has become widely accepted.
 Personal computers connected to small video projectors are commonly used in K-12 science classrooms to present audio-visual presentations and some of the presentations that have been used appear on this page.
 These A-V presentations are available to web site guests in Microsoft PowerPoint® file format.
 Some of the PowerPoint presentations are described below and a complete list of the files is shown at the bottom of this page.
-To access all 38 files, copy the following link to your browser: https://www.dropbox.com/sh/1ddnrwl4hmdn4kd/AABFgvz1j5cRZiXMfMUqL83Na?dl=0
+To access all 39 files, copy the following link to your browser: https://www.dropbox.com/sh/1ddnrwl4hmdn4kd/AABFgvz1j5cRZiXMfMUqL83Na?dl=0

 The Structure of Simple Carbohydrates